Kidderminster Harriers F.C.: National League North

 On 21 April 2016, former Watford and Derby County midfielder John Eustace was announced as the club's new manager.
 Eustace guided Harriers to a second-place finished in their first season in the National League North, before they were beaten by Chorley in the play-off semi-finals.
 After the culmination of the 2017–18 season, where Harriers again lost in the first round of the play-offs, this time to Bradford Park Avenue, manager John Eustace left the club to join Queen's Park Rangers, and was replaced by Neil MacFarlane.
 MacFarlane was replaced by former manager Mark Yates in January 2019, as Harriers struggled to a mid-table finish.
 John Pemberton was installed as manager ahead of the 2019–20 season, although he too was replaced part-way through the season.
 After an early curtailing of the season, owing to the COVID-19 pandemic, Russ Penn and Jimmy O'Connor were appointed manager and joint-manager, respectively.
 In the 2021–22 season, the pair led Harriers to a fourth placed league finish, as well as the fourth round of the FA Cup, where they lost to Premier League side West Ham United.
 In the play-offs, Harriers exited at the first round, as they suffered a 2–1 defeat to Boston United.

-In the 2022–23 season, Harriers won their last six consecutive league matches and a further three wins in the play-offs beating Alfreton Town in the play off eliminator 1–0, beating second placed Kings Lynn Town 4–1 in the play-off semi-final before winning the play-off final 2–0 against Brackley Town thanks to two goals from Ashley Hemmings to earn promotion to the National League after seven years' absence.
-On 7 January 2024, Penn was sacked with the club bottom of the National League.
+In the 2022–23 season, Harriers won their last six consecutive league matches and a further three wins in the play-offs beating Alfreton Town in the play off eliminator 1–0, beating second placed Kings Lynn Town 4–1 in the play-off semi-final before winning the play-off final 2–0 against Brackley Town, thanks to two goals from Ashley Hemmings, earning promotion to the National League after seven years' absence.
+On 7 January 2024, Penn was dismissed with the club bottom of the National League.
 Although form initially picked up following the appointment of Phil Brown, the club were relegated in the penultimate match of the season.
+On 7 May 2025, Brown was dismissed from the post following his failure to gain promotion back to the National League at the first attempt.

-On May 7, 2025 Brown was dismissed from the post following the failure to get the club promoted back to the National League at the first attempt even though his statistics of a 42% win rate was his best ever as a full time manager.
+Adam Murray was appointed manager ahead of the 2025-26 National League North season.
+In his first season in charge, he guided the club back to the National League, defeating South Shields in the play-off final.
+Shortly after, Murray left the club to take up the role of manager at Barrow AFC.

 Cup success

 Welsh Cup

-Harriers reached the Welsh Cup final in 1986, losing to Wrexham (2–1) in the replay after drawing the first game (1–1) and again reaching the final 1989, losing to Swansea City (5–0).
+Harriers reached the Welsh Cup final in 1986, losing to Wrexham (2–1) in the replay after drawing the first game (1–1) and again reaching the final in 1989, losing to Swansea City (5–0).